Polydisperse polymer networks with irregular topologies: Mechanics of cross-link distributions: Bimodal networks of Gaussian chains

 \paragraph*{Closed-form approximation for the 2-2 RVE in the free rotation limit.} Likewise, \Eqref{eq:$4$-chain-analytical-model} takes on the simplified form for the 2-2 RVE,

 where $\eff = \ngeomean / \nmean$.
 Here, there are $6$ separate solutions as $i = 1, 2, 3$ and $j \neq i$.
 For the 2-2 RVE, the free energy can be formulated concisely as

 where $i = 1, 2, 3$ and $\pStretch{3} = 1 / \pStretch{1}^2 \pStretch{2}^2$; of the $6$ solutions for $\delRot$ and $\delYc$, there are only $3$ associated forms of the free energy that are unique.
 Of the $3$, the minimum free energy is always given by the case where $\pStretch{i} = \max \ncollection{\pStretch{1}, \pStretch{2}, \pStretch{3}}$.
 This is because $\eff \leq 1$.
 Note that equality $\eff=1$ occurs if and only if $\n_a=\n_b$, recovering the Neo-Hookean model.
 The factor $(1+\eff)$ in front of the maximum principal stretch is reduced relative to the factor $2$ in front of the other principal stretches when $\eff < 1$ (i.e., when polydispersity is significant).
-This indicates that the 2-2 RVE exhibits reduced stiffness in the maximum principal stretch direction, with the degree of reduction determined by the polydispersity parameter $\eff$.
-Physically, the RVE allows relaxation by preferentially aligning softer chains (those with smaller monomer number $\n$) along the maximum stretch direction, thereby reducing resistance to deformation in that direction.
+This indicates that the 2-2 RVE exhibits reduced stiffness in the maximum principal stretch direction, with the degree of reduction determined by the polydispersity parameter $\eff$. \begin{hlbreakable}Physically, the RVE allows relaxation by preferentially aligning softer chains (those with larger monomer number $\n$) along the maximum stretch direction, thereby reducing resistance to deformation in that direction.
+This qualitatively resonates with the physical picture of non-affine chain deformation in bimodal networks as discussed in Andrady et al.~\cite{andrady1980model}.\end{hlbreakable}

 \paragraph*{Junction fluctuation term.} For networks of Gaussian chains, the junction fluctuation term takes a form that is invariant with respect to the macroscopic deformation (e.g., see \Eqref{eq:gaussian-cross-link-free-energy-hessian-wrt-junction-position}).
 This invariance can be physically understood as follows: the Hessian of the cross-link junction positional energy is determined by the tangent stiffnesses of the connected polymer chains about the optimal position, $\ycStar$.
 Because Gaussian chains exhibit a constant stiffness -- lacking the strain stiffening or softening observed in finite extensibility models -- the Hessian remains constant regardless of the individual chain stretches.
 Consequently, the fluctuation term is independent of the continuum-scale deformation, thereby justifying its exclusion from the mechanical stress analysis presented in this work.
 Indeed, the determinants of the Hessians for the 1-3 and 2-2 RVEs are given by